shihad1972/dovecot/README.md

 --------------

   - enable_dovecot_service: Enable the dovecot service on boot.
 Defaults to true
+  - dovecot_fqdn: FQDN of the dovecot server / service.
+Set this to the CN of your SSL certificate.
   - do_ldap: Boolean.
 Enable ldap configuration
   - do_postfix: Boolean.
 Enable postfix SASL authentication